-Kerry Way Mountaineer – A weeks walking from Killarney to Waterville
+Kerry Way Mountaineer – A weeks hiking from Killarney to Waterville

 - Six nights’ accommodation with private bathroom in charming guesthouses along the Kerry Way.